Actually, readers, I've only gone to Paris a few times, and it's here that

-View from Notre Dame Cathedral, Paris, 1991: This old antique might be well worn thanks to the tourists, but they thankfully still let us plod through it.
+View from Notre Dame, Paris, 1991: This old antique might be well worn thanks to the tourists, but they thankfully still let us plod through it.
 It's a marvellous view from the top, and a magnificent exterior to stand and stare at for hours.
 Tragic that it got burnt down to the ground.

 Chateau de Versailles 1991: Ah, I remember it well.
 There was I, lost in France, cant speak the lingo, but luckily, most frenchpersons could speak better english than me, allowing me to enjoy the great Chateau on the edge of Paris.
 Marvellous.
 Sadly, none of my interior photos came out.
 Maybe I had my thumb over the lens.